vighneshiyer/research-notes/multi-level-sim/tasks.md

 - Find the toggle frequency of registers and RAMs
 - Which registers are infrequently set?
 Need to avoid counting registers that are arch state like CSRs
 - What state gets refreshed every cycle or so?
 Can just threshold the toggle frequency and find the states we need uArch trace models for

-## BBV Embedding Perf Opt

-- [ ] Use a better BBV construction and querying data structure
-  - LRU should be based on PC range not the exact PC!
-Otherwise it is too wasteful.
-  - Create a custom data structure with an alternative implementation that's much faster for exclusive queries
-  - Make the constructor take a list of ranges with ids, the structure should be immutable
-  - Construct a balanced BST
-  - Implement a custom LRU cache based on lookups based on the *range* of the leaf element rather than input PC
-- On Young-Jin implementation
-  - Original throughput of BB extraction: 664k insts/second
-  - New throughput: 746k insts/second, clear improvement but marginal
-  - We don't expect BB extraction to get much faster, but queries should get faster - currently broken though
-  - BB embedding (via bisect): 480 1k intervals/sec
-  - BB embedding (via intervaltree + LRU cache): 651 1k intervals/sec
-  - SLOWER!
-But the cache probably helps a lot here for the highly PC localized aha-mont64 bmark
-- Table this until we have a viable implementation
-  - Right now, there are 'holes' in the embedding indices with the bisection approach
-  - I think we need a custom tree data structure that can be built once we have a sorted PC list + information about which PC boundaries actually form intervals (or we should just have a list of ranges)

 ## Cache and BP Metrics